Probing displaced (dark)photons from low reheating freeze-in at the LHC: Acknowledgments

 \section{Acknowledgments}

-We thank Sasha Pukhov for his constant help with \micro.
+We thank Sasha Pukhov for his constant help with {\tt micrOMEGAs}.
 J.J.P., W.R.~and D.Z.~acknowledge financial support from the \textit{Dirección de Fomento de la Investigación} at PUCP, though grant DFI-PUCP-PI1144.
-BDS was funded by ANID FONDECYT postdoctorado 2022 No.~3220566 and ANID FONDECYT Iniciación No.~1125181.
+B.D.S. was funded by ANID FONDECYT postdoctorado 2022 No.~3220566 and ANID FONDECYT Iniciación No.~1125181.
+B.D.S. also acknowledges support from ANID — Millennium Science Initiative Program ICN2019_044 .
 P.A. acknowledges support from FONDECYT project Nº 1251613.
 L.D. acknowledges support from PEDECIBA (Uruguay).